Seanad Éireann - Volume 149 - 30 January, 1997

 Minister for Tourism and Trade (Mr. E. Kenny) Enda Kenny

 Seanad Éireann 149 Adjournment Matters.
-Clare Coastal Erosion.
+Misleading Labelling of Products.